dingusagar/MyPythonScripts/README.md

 finds the closest match file in the given directory, renames the file in dir by appending the index number.
 If the file already has a prefix index , it ignores it

+# photOrganizer.py
+Simply organises your photos and videos into folders according to creating date